Information Regarding Coronavirus COVID-19Updated on Feburuary 17th, 2021

 The good news is studies suggest that over 80% of the individuals infected will experience nothing more than a mild flu-like illness needing minimal medical care.
 However, in about 10-15% of infected individuals, the COVID 19 virus can cause more than just flu-like symptoms of fever and cough.
 These patients may require hospitalization and anything from oxygen to an ICU stay to help them through the disease.

-Current studies of the Chinese population show that over 80% of infected individuals will experience nothing more than a very mild cold.
+What statistics have shown is that well over 80% of infected individuals will experience nothing more than a very mild cold.
 However, the over 50 million people in the USA aged 65 and older are at serious risk for severe respiratory disease and being hospitalized, which would put a significant burden on the hospital system and inevitably lead to a number of deaths.
-More dangerous is the fact that there is no targeted medication for the virus and no vaccine to prevent it.
-Death rates have been anywhere from 2-8% depending on the country.
-In the USA, the current death rate is only 1.8%, and we are trying to keep it as low as possible.
+While treatment modalities have improved, death rates continue to be at about 1.7% in the USA, and we are trying to keep it as low as possible.
 For this reason, trying to minimize the spread before these at risk individuals are infected is extremely important.

 - Respiratory droplets: This is when someone releases microscopic drops of water in the air by sneezing, coughing, or even breathing without a mask.
 Estimates say this cloud of infected droplets can be as wide as 6 feet.